spatie/laravel-open-telemetry/docs/installation-setup.md

 ## Setting up Jaeger via Docker locally

-This package transmits results to an OTel reporting tool lie [Jaeger](https://www.jaegertracing.io).
+This package transmits results to an OpenTelemetry reporting tool like [Jaeger](https://www.jaegertracing.io).

 The easiest way to set up Jaeger locally is by using the Docker composer file found in [this project on GitHub](https://github.com/prondubuisi/otel-php-laravel-basic-example).